 On Wall Street, the Dow Jones industrial average fell 185.53 points, or 1.13 percent, to 16,187.81.
 The S&P 500 lost 19.42 points, or 1.05 percent, to 1,825.44 and the Nasdaq Composite dropped 39.32 points, or 0.93 percent, to 4,203.68.

 Data to support investor fears that expectations for future earnings growth will be reduced helped spur the equity sell-off, said Brad McMillan, chief investment officer at Commonwealth Financial in Waltham, Massachusetts.

 "We have seen some disappointing numbers on both earnings and revenues, and the prices that looked reasonable based on double-digit earnings growth are looking less so when you dial that back," McMillan said.

-Offshore drilling contractor Noble Corp slumped 8.6 percent to $33.15, the worst performer on the S&P 500, after saying Wednesday that rig utilization was expected to drop this year.
+Offshore drilling contractor Noble Corp slumped 9.5 percent to $32.79 as the worst performer on the S&P 500 after saying Wednesday that rig utilization was expected to drop this year.

-U.S. jobless claims data also suggested a moderate pace of job growth but not enough for the Federal Reserve to accelerate its pace of reducing its bond-purchase stimulus.
+Data on U.S. jobless claims also suggested a moderate pace of job growth but not enough for the Federal Reserve to accelerate its pace of reducing its bond-purchase stimulus.

 The dollar tumbled, pressured by the strong manufacturing data in the euro zone and new regulations in Switzerland that raised the level of capital banks must hold against their mortgage books, tightening Swiss monetary conditions.

 The greenback fell to a one-week low against the euro and Swiss franc.
 It also fell sharply against the yen, following weak Chinese manufacturing data.